 10 Practical Things to Keep in Your Car to Make Life Easier

 Runny nose?
 Check.
-Spider crawling across your dashboard that need to be squashed now?
+Spider crawling across your dashboard that needs to be squashed now?
 Check.
-Child that picked their nose?
+A child that picked their nose?
 Check.

 Yup, keeping tissues in your vehicle is one of those things that just makes life a little easier.

 I doubt that we’re the only ones who get in the car and soon realize that we’re in desperate need of lip balm (this classic is our favorite) or hand lotion (we love this hand lotion because it stays on even after washing and a little bit goes a long way, so it last forever!).

 We finally got smart and just started keeping both things in there at all times.
 It actually ends up being a time saver too because it means there’s one less thing to do before leaving the house!